Monmouth County Defense Lawyer

 Registering as a sex offender is something you’re required to do after serving your prison sentence.
 It’s important to note that failing to register is itself a fourth-degree indictable offense.

 While the majority of the legal penalties that follow a sex crime conviction only last for a limited amount of time, the effects will follow you throughout your life.
-In particular, New Jersey is unlike other states in that sex offenders are required to register for life.
+In particular, New Jersey is unlike other states in that sex offenders may be required to register for life.

-Clark, Clark & Noonan, LLC., LLC knows how to build the most compelling defense possible on behalf of our clients.
-Regardless of what sex offense you are charged with, we’ll never pre-judge you and never stop fighting on your behalf.
+Clark, Clark & Noonan, LLC. knows how to build the most compelling defense possible on behalf of our clients.
+Regardless of what offense you are charged with, we’ll never pre-judge you and never stop fighting on your behalf.

 Explore your options with the help of an experienced Monmouth County sex crime lawyer.
 Simply schedule a free and confidential consultation by calling 732-303-7857 or by completing the form below.